 Filter.
 The filter won´t appear in the query dataset.
 It´s an option for developers to filter the dataset when using queries via code.

 Method.
 We have a list of available methods for this property.
-It allows to perform a calculation of the column where it´s contained.
+It allows performing a calculation of the column where it´s contained.

 We can see that the result of this query is a customer list ordered by Sales.
 If not for the ‘Method = Sum’ we would have a plain list of customer ledger entries.
-So, the method property is the responsible for the totalling of customers.
+So, the method property is responsible for the totaling of customers.